Paligo/xee/conformance/xslt.md

 ## xsl:stylesheet

-Not yet: all of the attibutes
+Not yet: all of the attributes

 ## xsl:template

 Including priority.

+Named templates and mode selection are supported.

 Not yet:

-- match: variable support, rooted paths, certain axes
+- match: variable support, certain axes

-- name

-- mode

 - as